 Jo’s Mandalas hope to bring the inner and outer worlds together in a collapsing and expanding of patterns.
 They can be a point of focus, a porthole to dreams, a prayer for healing, or simply a beautiful decoration.

-A WORD FROM JO ON THE SAYINGS FOR THE MANDALAS: While I do write the sayings for the mandalas, which you can find the in the gallery, I am so influenced by other great spiritual teachers that I must give credit for the words to the One Mind that inspires and instructs each of us.
+A WORD FROM JO ON THE SAYINGS FOR THE MANDALAS: While I do write the sayings for most of the mandalas, which you can find the in the gallery, I am so influenced by other great spiritual teachers that I must give credit for the words to the One Mind that inspires and instructs each of us.
 One of the most important sources for these teachings has been Maija Meijers at http://www.angelsdailymessage.com Another is Esther Hicks at http://www.abraham-hicks.com

 Some of the original painting are still available for sale, and nearly all of the mandalas are available as hand re-touched Giclee prints.
 There is also the possibility of having a custom mandala painted with your uniqueness in mind!
 Inquire at firstname.lastname@example.org, or by phone at (619)867-1225.
 Jo also teaches wonderful, small, 4 week classes in painting your own Mandala.